awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script.md

 ## Adding scripts to runbooks<a name="adding-scripts"></a>

 You can add scripts to your runbooks by including the script inline as part of a step in the runbook\.
 You can also attach scripts to the runbook by uploading the scripts from your local machine or by specifying an Amazon Simple Storage Service \(Amazon S3\) bucket where the scripts are located\.
-After a step that runs a script completes, the output of the script is available as a JSON object, which you can then use as input for subsequent steps in your runbook\.
+After a step that runs a script is complete, the output of the script is available as a JSON object, which you can then use as input for subsequent steps in your runbook\.

 ## Script constraints for runbooks<a name="script-constraints"></a>